"The struggle to get to d top": Growing trend of streaming farms among artistes

 - Since then, there have been claims of singers making use of these farms to rake up fake streams on major streaming platforms

-- However, the repercussion of making use of streaming farms seems nearer than expected, as Spotify, a major Digital Service Provider, recently shared a major update that could affect the illegal business of buying streams soon
+- However, the repercussion of making use of streaming farms seems nearer than expected, as Spotify, a major digital service provider, recently shared a major update that could affect the illegal business of buying streams

+- During a chat with Legit.ng, Tommy Wales, a music producer, shared his take on the use of streaming farms by artistes

-The struggle to make it to the top in the Nigerian music industry, which is crowded with talents, is not an easy feat to attain.
+The struggle to make it to the top in the Nigerian music industry, crowded with talents, is not an easy feat to attain.

 Before the days of social media and streaming platforms, big stars of that era relied on traditional media, shows and fans' love to promote their songs.